10 Best Herbal Creams For Acid Reflux

 zingiber officinale cream

-Zingiber officinale, commonly known as ginger, has been traditionally used for its digestive benefits and is now incorporated into herbal creams for acid reflux.
+Zingiber officinale, commonly known as ginger, has long been used in traditional medicine for its digestive benefits, and ginger-based herbal creams are now being explored as a natural remedy for acid reflux.

-However, it is advisable to consult a healthcare professional before using such creams, especially if symptoms persist or worsen.
+It is important to consult a healthcare professional before using any herbal remedy, especially if you have a known allergy or are taking other medications.

 2. Glycyrrhiza glabra